WHO IS JOSH PUCKETT?

 Joshua began his new life in Livonia, Michigan.
 He lived with his grandparents for a short time before he moved in with his uncle and prepared for high school.
 His uncle was a bachelor, didn’t have experience with children and was not equipped to deal with the grieving teenager.
 Desperately trying to protect Joshua, his grandfather shielded him from James Brooks’ trial and anything to do with the deaths of his mothers.

 Joshua made his best attempt at adjusting to his new life and his remaining family did what they could.
 His aunt took him to Washington DC to see the AIDS Memorial Quilt which included panels memorializing Joseph.
 Joshua also appeared as a guest on the Gordon Elliott Show where the topic was having homosexual parents.
 As Joshua pushed through the pain, he began acting out and his behaviour became something the family couldn’t gain control over.

-Joshua dealt daily with feelings of anger, rage, regret and despair.
+Joshua dealt daily with feelings of anger, rage, regret, and despair.
 He started getting in trouble, skipping school, chasing girls, drinking and drugs.
 It wasn’t long before Joshua ended up in an outward-bound program in Idaho for troubled youth.
-He was successful in the program, however, when he returned to Michigan, his uncle had kicked him out.
+Despite doing well in the Idaho program, upon returning home the courts placed him in Wedgewood Foster Care.
+His placement was three hours from Detroit.
+After his 17th birthday, he ran away to live with “friends” in Detroit.

 Where the Outcome is Nearly Always Death or Prison